• Skip to primary navigation

 Why This Recipe Works?

-• It is a crowd-pleaser, and makes 8 servings.
+• It is a crowd-pleaser and makes 8 servings.

 • You can prepare the pastry and creme diplomat a couple of days in advance and store it in the fridge until ready to assemble.

-• Butter - I always use unsalted butter for pastries as I want to be in control of the quantity of the salt.
+• Butter - I always use unsalted butter for pastries as I want to be in control of the quantity of salt.
 Make sure your butter is chilled and put it into the freezer for 10-15 minutes after cutting it into cubes.

 • Plain white flour - It is also known as all-purpose flour.
-It is perfect for making cakes, cookies, pastries and thickening sauces.
+It is perfect for making cakes, cookies, pastries, and thickening sauces.
 Sift it before using it in your pastries.

 • Icing Sugar - I use a little amount of icing sugar for my sweet pastry dough to give the tart case a bit of sweetness.